Are you planning a trip to Bogota? Let’s figure out where to stay in Bogotá for your trip!

 Finally, Basílica Menor Nuestra Señora de Lourdes is a beautiful and impressively built Catholic gothic basilica in Chapinero.

-- Pros: Very gay friendly, with lots of gay establishments.
+- Pros: Very gay friendly, with many gay establishments.
 The vibe is nice, and it’s a good area for families.
 It’s a good place to stay as a mid-point between the sites in Candelaria and the nightlife in Zona Rosa.

 - Cons: Farther from the attractions in Candelaria

-- Best For: LGBTQ+ travelers, families, or anyone wanting a less touristy vibe
+- This is the best area to stay in Bogota for: LGBTQ+ travelers, families, or anyone wanting a less touristy vibe

 Best Hotels in Chapinero Alto/Central

 Best Vacation Rentals in Chapinero